This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Now you have the basic shape of the bag.

-Using the cream colour yarn, starting from one of the sides, pick up 125 stitches all around the opening of the bag.
-You will find that it is easier to pick up the stitch where the knit rows are.
+Switch to the cream colour yarn.
+Pick up 125 stitches all around the opening of the bag.
+It is easier to start at one of the sides.
+You will find that it is easier to pick up stitches where the knit rows are.

-Join the last stitch with the first stitch so that you can knit in the round.
-You can mark the starting stitch so that you know when to change to the purl row when you have completed the knit row.
+Join the last stitch with the first pick-up stitch so that you can knit in the round.
+Mark the starting stitch with a stitch marker so that you know when to change to the purl row when you have completed the knit row.

 Row 1 – Knit